1894 FA Cup final

 The 1894 FA Cup final was contested by Notts County and Bolton Wanderers at Goodison Park.
 Notts County won 4–1, with goals by James Logan (3) and Arthur Watson.
 Jim Cassidy scored for Bolton.
-Notts County became the first team from outside the top flight to win the FA Cup.
+Notts County became the first team, following the formation of the Football League in 1888, from outside the top flight to win the FA Cup.